 Please be aware Pompeii site is extended on a surface of approximately 160 acres.
-To make the best of your time Leisure Italy offers a qualified guided service.
-Our guided walking tour shall be adapted on the interests and walking attitude of the participants.
+To make the best of your time Leisure Italy offers qualified guided service.
+Our guided walking tour shall be adapted to the interests and walking attitude of the participants.

 The following is a suggested itinerary for our private guided walking tour but please let us know would there be any special request.

 In Pompeii, you will first admire the city walls, dating back to the pre-roman Pompeii (4 centuries BC).
 One of the best-preserved ancient gates is called Porta Marina, it connected Pompeii with its port, with a path for charts and one for people.

 Once in town, you will be walking on the original road made by basalt stone (volcanic rock), and you will notice on the ground hundreds of little white spots made of travertine which were used to reflect torchlight (this is what nowadays people call “cat’s eye”).

 Your attention will be caught by big blocks of basalt emerging from the road: they were stepping stones used by pedestrians to avoid getting wet when it rained; in fact, differently from other roman towns, Pompeii didn’t have a complete sewer system because the city was build on top of a lava platform too hard to be worked.

 The city center was called the Forum, it hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess called Eumachia), Administration (the Basilica) and Politics (Comitii).
 Other facilities in the Forum where exchange offices, public restrooms and a public scale (tabula mensurae) where to compare and weigh farmer’s products.
 In the Forum you will also see a display of the famous human casts.